 Your task is to create a turning program for the aluminum part shown to the right.
 You use ISO Mode for programming.
 You have already created the NC program and set up the turret list.

 Proceed as follows to display the contour during programming:

-- Press the Graph. soft key - > The control opens a graphic window. - Press the Graph. soft key to update the graphic. - The graphic shows the newly programmed contours.
+- ▶ Press the Graph. soft key - > The control opens a graphic window.

 Switch off the graphic as follows: